Claus Nørgaard

-Claus Nørgaard (born 17 December 1979) is a Danish professional football coach and former player, who was recently assistant head coach of club Brentford.
+Claus Nørgaard (born 17 December 1979) is a Danish professional football coach and former player, who is currently head coach of Danish Superliga club Vejle.

-In a nomadic career as a head and assistant coach at domestic and international level, Nørgaard has coached several Denmark youth international teams and Superliga club Sønderjyske.
+In a nomadic career as a head and assistant coach at domestic and international level, Nørgaard has coached several Denmark youth international teams and Superliga clubs Sønderjyske and Vejle.
 He served as assistant head coach of Premier League club Brentford between 2022 and 2025.

 Coaching career

 Early years

 As a youth footballer, Nørgaard grew up learning from his father Benny, who had two Danish Superliga seasons as head coach of Ikast FS in 1993–94 and 1994–95.
 Nørgaard followed his father to Herning Fremad, but the effects of a bicycle accident led to him quitting his playing career in order to become head coach of the club's U15 team.
-He moved into Vejle BK in 2003 and held various youth roles, which culminated in his appointment as head coach of the U17 team on 1 January 2008.
+He moved into Vejle in 2004 and held various youth roles, which culminated in his appointment as head coach of the U17 team on 1 January 2008.
 In 2009, Nørgaard was appointed as a full-time national youth coach at the DBU and served in the role until 2012, when he was appointed to his first senior head coaching role at 2nd Division club IK Skovbakken on 3 January 2012.
 In May 2012, Nørgaard departed the club in order to join Vejle Kolding (then-the continuation of Vejle BK) as U19 head coach.
 In January 2013, Nørgaard was appointed to the role as assistant head coach of the first team at the club.